 4. Dental Sedation Can Also Make Root Canals More Comfortable!

 If you’re still feeling nervous about your root canal procedure, Houston Uptown Dentists also offers dental sedation options that will minimize pain and stress.
 We offer three forms:

 - Nitrous oxide.
 This is a gas that is inhaled through a small mask.
 It offers a mild sense of euphoria.

 - Oral sedation.
 If you opt for oral sedation, we’ll prescribe you a pill to take before your appointment.
 By the time the dental work is set to begin, you’ll feel relaxed and perhaps a bit drowsy.

 - IV sedation.
 This is the strongest form of dental sedation we offer.
 It’s administered intravenously for fast-acting results.
 You’ll feel as if you’re in a dream.

 5. Root Canals Are Nothing To Be Afraid Of.

 Hopefully, after reading this you feel a bit better about root canals.
 If you need one, it’s nothing to be afraid of.
 Just make sure you’re choosing a high-quality dentist who has your best interest at heart.

 Call Houston Uptown Dentists today at 832-463-1021 to consult with our caring staff.
-You can also fill out our convenient to request an appointment.
+You can also fill out our convenient online form to request an appointment.